anthonydelgado/joeslist/README.md

 ### API Endpoints

-List of latest for sale items in New York City.
+List of latest for sale items in New Jersey.

 ```
 https://dreadful-crypt-32491.herokuapp.com/api/list